ethereum-optimism/optimism-tutorial/hardhat/README.md

    You might get a timeout at first.
 If that is the case, just run the `docker-compose` command again.

-> :info: It takes a few minutes for all the processes to start and communicate
+> :information_source: It takes a few minutes for all the processes to start and communicate
 > with each other.
 If at first you see `curl` failure to connect errors wait
 > a few minutes.